EmmoCodes/EmmoCodes/README.md

 I'm a curious and passionate learner with a wide range of interests in technology and beyond.
 I love exploring new tools, languages, and frameworks, and I'm always diving into something new that excites me.
 My goal is to keep growing and experimenting.

 - 🔭 Right now, I'm exploring a variety of topics—whatever sparks my curiosity and helps me grow.
-I believe in learning by doing, so I'm constantly building small projects, experimenting, and sharing what I learn along the way.
+I believe in learning by doing, so I'm constantly experimenting, and trying something new.

 - 💻  **Portfolio: https://orlandidev.com/**